solveighelga/Guide1-intro/README.md

 ## Footer
 Step 8: Set contact email in footer.
-Step 9: Make the link go straight to email: href="mailto:lostpet@lostpet.com"
+Step 9: Make the link go straight to email: href="mailto:lostpet@lostpet.com" Step 10: Make the footer bar match the navigation bar.
 ## Images
-Step 10: Images of lost pets.
+Step 11: Images of lost pets.
-Step 11: Figure out how I wanted to postiion the images.
+Step 12: Figure out how I wanted to postiion the images.
 Row + Column.
-Step 12: worked with id="" and # in styles + class and . to connect them together.
+Step 13: worked with id="" and # in styles + class and . to connect them together.
 - Id one per use.
 Class multiple times.